Category: Animal Health (Page 2 of 6)

 How to be better at dealing with pinkeye in cattle

-It is possible that it can hit year-round but for the most part, it is a pretty seasonal affliction.
-This disease usually increases in spring, peaks during summer, and then will decrease during the fall.
-This is because, like most bacteria, it prefers warmer weather to cold.
+It can occur year-round, but it is mainly a seasonal affliction.
+This disease usually increases in spring, peaks during summer, and then decreases during the fall.
+This cycle is because, like most bacteria, it prefers warmer weather to cold.

-It can be very labor-intensive to treat and as I mentioned a couple of lines ago it can spread quickly if not taken care of in time.
-No matter the severity it is best that you quarantine all of the cattle that have it so you can prevent it from getting to the others.
+It can be very labor-intensive to treat, and as I mentioned a couple of lines ago, it can spread quickly if not taken care of in time.
+No matter the severity, it is best that you quarantine all of the cattle that have it so you can prevent it from spreading to the others.

 Continue reading

-The ability to get rid of this disease once it appears in your place will be different from herd to the herd.
-The major determining factor will be the producer’s ability to prevent it from horizontally transmitting.
+Once it appears in your place, the ability to get rid of this disease will differ from herd to herd.
+The primary determining factor will be the producer’s ability to prevent it from horizontally transmitting.
 Having a good herd health plan in place will go a long way in preventing this from being catastrophic.

 Continue reading